Hello, Gary Astridge here and welcome to RingosBeatleKits.com.

-In all of the years since The Beatles, there has never been an accurate undertaking to clearly document the details of Ringo's Beatle kits.
+In all of the years since The Beatles, there has never been an accurate undertaking to document & share the details of Ringo's Beatle kits & gear.

 In June of 2013 I had the distinct honor and privilege of handling and documenting two of Ringo's Beatle kits and his Ludwig gold plated snare drum at the Grammy Museum in LA.
 This included being the first person since Mal Evans, the Beatles roadie, to set up Ringo's Sullivan and Let It Be kits.
-It was a pleasure having the assistance of Jeff Chonis (Ringo's drum technician), Scott Ritchie (Ringo's personal assistant), Jerry Buszek (fellow drummer & Grammy Museum design manager), Jim Elyea (Huge Beatles fan and Vox amplifier Historian) and the entire Grammy Museum staff.
+It was a pleasure having the assistance of Jeff Chonis (Ringo's drum technician), Scott Robert Ritchie (Ringo & Barbara's personal assistant), Jerry Buszek (fellow drummer & Grammy Museum design manager), Jim Elyea (Vox amplifier historian & author) and the entire Grammy Museum staff.

 Since that time, I have been involved in numerous other projects and can say that I have now documented all of Ringo's Beatle kits and can report that Ringo does have all the toms, floor toms and bass drums that make up his four Oyster Black Pearl kits and his Maple kit.
 What I did not know is that a snare drum came with each of his five Ludwig sets and of the five, three are in Ringo's possession.
 The Jazz Festival snare drum that came with his third OBP kit (the first Super Classic) is missing and the Supraphonic snare drum that came with his Maple kit was improperly stored and severely damaged beyond repair.

-With the blessing of Ringo, Jeff and I have successfully implemented our plan to organize, preserve and securely store each iconic kit for history and their hopeful future placement in a museum, whether it be short or long term.
+With the blessing of Ringo, Myself, Jeff Chonis (Ringo's drum tech) and Scott Robert Ritchie (Ringo's personal assistant) have successfully implemented our plan to photograph, document, organize, preserve and securely store each iconic kit for history and their hopeful future placement in a museum, whether it be short or long term.
 Our approach is to be certain that upcoming generations will be able to see and enjoy each kit as Ringo used them.
 This has been the first true undertaking of its kind and I am overjoyed to be part of it.

 My interest in Ringo’s kits came at a very young age and my collecting started in an unusual way.
 I was seven when I first watched The Beatles on the Ed Sullivan Show in 1964.
 Other than riding my bike, I preferred to collect and scrutinize photos from magazines and news papers that I could find.
 I would use a magnifying to really look at the details of any photo that had to do with The Beatles and I remember sketching and tracing the details of Ringo's drums.
 Though I didn't have my first real drum kit until 1969 and really new nothing about drums kits, I realized from the photos that Ringo had other drums in addition to the one that he played on the Sullivan show.